mccartyp/govee-discovery/README.md

 # govee-discovery

-A small Python toolchain for discovering and interrogating Govee devices that support the Govee LAN Control API.
+A small Python toolchain for discovering, interrogating, and performing limited LAN control of Govee devices that support the Govee LAN Control API.

 This project is intended to act as a **registry builder** that can later feed an operational module (for example, an Art-Net → Govee bridge).
-Discovery and operational control are intentionally separate concerns.
+Discovery and operational control are intentionally separate concerns, but the tool includes basic control actions for convenience when testing.

 ---